ProstoArtemka381/Visibless-Maze-2/docs/First-Steps.md

 ![Select menu](https://media.discordapp.net/attachments/696223941701664838/972749743623139339/unknown.png)

-Choose your level, if you did all correctly, black window will open in center of your screen.
+Choose your level, if you did all correctly, console will not close